ImperialCollegeLondon/Design-Engineering-Masters-Project/Module_and_assessment/README.md

 You will be assessed on your **Project Response** and how it meets the assessment criteria based on a **45 m Oral Examination** for which you will have submitted a **Project Report** no longer than 7700 words.
 See [Timetable](../Timetable/README.md) for deadline information.

 * **Project Response** – This is the output of the project itself, whether a prototype, a product, experimental data, a research study, etc. There is no need to submit this item through a deliverable, but there will be the opportunity for you to show it and, if applicable, demonstrate its functionalities during the DEMO Day and/or oral examination.
-* **Project Report** – A report no longer than 7700 words, to be submitted via Blackboard in pdf format.
+* **Project Report** – A written report to be submitted via Blackboard.
-Examples of reports from past projects are linked in the Introduction to the Master's Project document, available from Blackboard.
+Examples of reports from past projects can be found [here](../Allocation/README.md).
+  * The main body text of the report must be in 12pt font size.
+  * Your report's main body should be no more than 35 pages.
+  * Front and back matter (which may include abstract, declaration of AI use, acknowledgments, references, etc.) do not count to the page limit.
+  * Appendices do not count to the page limit, they should be referenced in the main body, and are not guaranteed to be read.
+  * Include figures and tables within the main body of the report if they are essential to the narrative.
+They should be referenced to in the text.
+Do not place such items in the appendix solely to reduce page count.
+  * If a figure or table is directly referenced and contributes meaningfully to the discussion or analysis, it must appear in-line with the relevant text to maintain clarity and coherence.
+  * Your submission must be in .pdf format.
 * **Oral Examination** – 15-minute presentation plus 30-minute Q&A, with the 1st and 2nd independent assessors.

 The assessment is independent of your supervisor, though they will write a contextualising statement, and is conducted by your two independent assessors.
 See [details of how these are selected](../Allocation/README.md).